 Research continues to play an important part of the mission of the Division of Cardiac Anesthesiology as we continually strive to improve patient care.
 Research focuses on predicting perioperative risk, characterization of patient outcomes and tailoring patient care towards prevention of adverse events during all stages of the perioperative period.
 Our perioperative database has enabled the division to develop a CARE risk score predicting morbidity and mortality after cardiac surgery, assess post-surgical severity of illness in the intensive care unit (ICU) as well as monitor quality measures and targeted outcomes of interest.

-We work in close collaboration with our surgical and allied health colleagues from the institute, other departments and cardiac centers to participate in multi-center trials and investigator driven studies.
+We work in close collaboration with our surgical and allied health colleagues from the institute, other departments and cardiac centres to participate in multi-center trials and investigator driven studies.

 Current research themes include: